-The Department of Economics at Universidad Carlos III de Madrid, invites applications to fill up to three tenure track positions at the assistant professor level beginning in September 2015.
+The Department of Economics at Universidad Carlos III de Madrid, invites applications to fill up to two tenure track positions at the assistant professor level beginning in September 2017.
 Candidates should have completed, or be close to completing, a doctorate by this date.
 The Department is interested in applicants with the capability to publish in leading journals and to provide high-quality teaching.
 We welcome applications from all areas of economics.

 Applications should be accompanied by a curriculum vitae, a statement about language skills, a sample of recent research and three letters of recommendation, and should be sent preferably via econjobmarket or by e-mail (hard copies of the letters of recommendation will also be accepted) to the following e-mail address:

 If for some reason e-mail application is not possible, the candidates should submit their material to:

 Deadline and Selection Process

 Applications must be received by November 20, 2016.
 Interviews will be conducted both at the ASSA Meetings in Chicago, and at the 41 SAEe Simposio de Análisis Económico in Bilbao.
 Candidates planning to attend the latter should mention this in their cover letter; special considerations will be given to such candidates.
 After the interviews, the Departament will invite some candidates for campus visits and seminars.

 IMPORTANT: Once the review of candidates for assistant professor position is finished, the Department expects to have openings for one or two year visiting faculty beginning in September 2017.
 Visiting position review is expected to start on March 15, 2017.
 Applicants for the assistant professor positions who wish to be considered also for visiting positions are required to express their desire by e-mail no earlier than March 15, 2017.

 The normal teaching load is 7 sections per year (about 140 teaching hours, possibly repeating some courses in different sections or providing tutorial support to some theory groups), but special arrangements can be made for a number of reasons: